Data-driven dispersive analysis of the $\pi \pi$ and $\pi K$ scattering: Formalism

 where $s_L(\pi K\to\pi K)=m_K^2 - m_\pi^2$.
 We note that, given the forms of $\xi(s)$ in Eqs.~(\ref{xi-1}) and (\ref{xi-2}), the series (\ref{ConfExpansion}) truncated at any finite order is bounded asymptotically.
 This is consistent with the assigned asymptotic behavior of $U(s)$ in the once-subtracted dispersion relation (\ref{DR_1}).

 For reactions involving Goldstone bosons, in principle, $\chi$PT allows to calculate the amplitude over a finite portion of the closest left-hand cut and can be used to estimate $C_n$ in (\ref{ConfExpansion}) as it has been done for other processes in \cite{Gasparyan:2010xz,*Danilkin:2010xd,*Gasparyan:2011yw,*Gasparyan:2012km, Danilkin:2011fz,*Danilkin:2012ap}.
 However, it is not clear at which point $\chi$PT calculated to a given order still represents a good approximation.
 In addition to that, in order to merge the conformal expansion with the chiral expansion, the expansion point $s_E$ should lie within the region where $\chi$PT can be computed safely.
 For instance, for the elastic $\pi\pi \to \pi\pi$ scattering the natural choice would be to identify $s_E$ with the two-pion threshold.
 However in that case, the last data point, which can be described with the elastic unitarity, corresponds to $\xi(s^{1/2}_{max}=0.7\,\text{GeV}) \simeq 0.45$.
 On the other side, the faster convergence of the sum in Eq. (\ref{ConfExpansion}) can be achieved for the choice of $s_E$ in between the threshold and $s_{max}$, i.e. in the regions where $\chi$PT is at the limit of its applicability.
-Besides, for the coupled-channel case, one needs to rely on SU(3) $\chi$PT, which is known to converge quite slow.
+Besides, for the coupled-channel case, one needs to rely on SU(3) $\chi$PT, which converges slower than SU(2) version of it.

 In our paper, we determine the unknown $C_n$ in Eq. (\ref{ConfExpansion}) and the optimal positions of $s_E$ directly from the data and use $\chi$PT results only as constraints for the scattering lengths, slope parameters, and Adler zero values.
 We note that the latter brings a stringent constraint on the scattering amplitude, since for both $\pi\pi$ and $\pi K$ scattering the Adler zero is located very close to the left-hand cut (see Fig.\ref{Fig:LeftHandCutStructure}), and cannot be determined precisely from the fit to the data.
 However, once the Adler zero is imposed as a constraint, it improves drastically the convergence of (\ref{ConfExpansion}) in the threshold region.